Headed out of town? Read these financial security tips first

 It’s always wise to carry some cash with you, especially when traveling abroad.
 But don’t stock up too much before you head out.

 Instead of getting euros or pesos, for instance, before you depart, use your debit card at a local bank’s ATM upon arrival to withdraw the foreign currency you need.
-Doing so will net you the best exchange rate—and can make any ATM fees and foreign transaction fees (which can be 1 to 3 percent of the amount of a purchase) you might have to pay worth it.
+Doing so will net you the best exchange rate — and can make any ATM fees and foreign transaction fees you might have to pay worth it.
 It’s also helpful to do a little math ahead of time to estimate how much cash you might need for the duration of your trip.
 The fewer visits you make to the ATM, the lower your fee costs will be.

 Whatever you do, avoid currency exchange kiosks, especially those at airports.
 They usually charge hefty fees, adding unnecessary expenditures to your vacation budget.
-(Wouldn’t you rather spend your money on Aperol spritzes and vin chaud instead of costly currency exchange fees?!)
+(Wouldn’t you rather spend your money on that local delicacy instead of costly currency exchange fees?)